alvinCh1988/Java-Training/Day4/README.md

 java -cp Day4-1.0-SNAPSHOT.jar idv.Day4.SortFactoryDemo

-Make sure the 'source-file.txt' file is in the target folder before entering it.
+Make sure the 'source-file.txt' file is in the Day4 folder before entering it.
 --

 It will read the data in 'source-file.txt' to calculate the result.